ongardie/cubicle/docs/Docker.md

 volume names) that the Cubicle runner creates.
 It defaults to "cub-".
 Using the empty string is also allowed.

-### `slim`
+### `strict_debian_packages`

 - Type: boolean
 - Default: `false`

-If false (default), the Docker runner will install some generally useful Debian packages in the base image.
-This includes things like system tools, man pages, and shell completions.
+If false (default), the Docker runner will use a base image with a larger collection of Debian packages already installed.
+This currently builds an image with every Debian package mentioned by any visible Cubicle package (and assumes that none of these conflict).
+After this image is built, it can be reused many times, making this the faster option.

-If true, the runner will install only a small set of Debian packages in the base image: those that Cubicle itself needs or tools like `curl` that may be needed for many packages.
-This is intended for things like CI environments where minimizing first-run setup time is important and user interaction is unlikely.
+If true, the Docker runner will use a minimal base image and will install the strictly needed set of Debian packages within each container.
+This will be slower overall, but it's useful when developing packages to ensure that a Cubicle package can build with only its explicitly declared set of Debian package dependencies.
+It's also useful in the CI environment to avoid building a large base image that will go largely unused.

 ## Uninstalling